yubrajbhoi/termux-python/Doc/library/functions.rst

    .. note::

-      Most users should just pass a *globals* argument and never *locals*.
-      If exec gets two separate objects as *globals* and *locals*, the code will be executed as if it were embedded in a class definition.
+      When ``exec`` gets two separate objects as *globals* and *locals*, the code will be executed as if it were embedded in a class definition.
+This means functions and classes defined in the executed code will not be able to access variables assigned at the top level (as the "top level" variables are treated as class variables in a class definition).

    If the *globals* dictionary does not contain a value for the key ``__builtins__``, a reference to the dictionary of the built-in module